mem0ai/mem0/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=mem0ai/mem0&type=Date)](https://star-history.com/#mem0ai/mem0&Date)

 ## Support

-Join our Slack or Discord community for support and discussions.
+Join our community for support and discussions.
 If you have any questions, feel free to reach out to us using one of the following methods:

 - [Join our Discord](https://mem0.ai/discord)
 - [Join our Slack](https://mem0.ai/slack)